 - The DVD set has episodes seven through sixteen as CBS originally ran them—opening title, teaser, episode title and episode.
 The first six episodes are formatted with cold open teasers.
 All episodes have the "we'll be right back" bumpers as well.

-- Comic Book Adaptation: Nine issues from Gold Key Comics (February 1972–February 1974) and an appearance in issue #13 of Hanna-Barbera Fun-In (August 1974).
+- Comic-Book Adaptation: Nine issues from Gold Key Comics (February 1972–February 1974) and an appearance in issue #13 of Hanna-Barbera Fun-In (August 1974).
 All stories were drawn by H-B layout artist Jack Manning.
 Issues #1 through #4 and the first story of issue #5 were either truncated or very loose adaptations of TV episodes.
+Those stories:

 - Did I Just Say That Out Loud?: In "Closed Circuit TV", the bears, putting on a show as Three Bear Night, get Mr. Peevly to do impressions and goad him into impersonating the zoo superintendent.
 He does so, unaware that the superintendent is watching in the office on Peevly's closed circuit monitor.

 - Didn't Think This Through: In "Raffle Ruckus", Hair rigs a raffle so he'll win the zoo which was the prize.
 The bears think they have it easy as the zoo owners until the animals come to them with maintenance issues.
 They soon find out what Peevly goes through on a daily basis.

 - Disguised in Drag: At the beginning of "I'll Zoo You Later", the bears try to sneak back into the zoo with Hair dressed as a mother (Bubi and Square are in a baby carriage hidden under a blanket).

 - Later in the series, Hair Bear is dressed up as Mama Bear when the bears try out for a revisionist movie of the "Goldilocks" story.
 Botch dresses up as Goldilocks at the conclusion.